You know that feeling when you come back from a trip and think, Wow, I need a vacation to recover from my vacation? Yeah, I’ve been there.

 As I said, for me, food isn’t just about eating.
 It’s about discovering a place through its flavors, traditions, and everyday rituals.
 It’s about the tiny cafés that serve the best espresso, the hole-in-the-wall bakery that makes a pastry you’ll dream about for years, and the local restaurants where families gather for hours over shared plates.

-That’s why, no matter where we go, food will always be one of the first things we explore.
+That’s why, no matter where I go, food will always be one of the first things I explore.
 Because some of the best travel memories aren’t just about what you see; they’re about what you taste.

 I love taking photos when I travel, but I don’t want my trips to feel like a never-ending photoshoot.
 Sure, it’s nice to have beautiful pictures to look back on, but what I care about most is actually experiencing the moment – not just capturing it for Instagram.